Delayed phase mixing in the self-gravitating Galactic disc: Unwinding phase spirals

 \subsection{Method}

-When vertical phase mixing proceeds at a constant rate in the Galactic disc, a phase spiral observed in the $z$--$v_z$ space transforms into a stripe-like pattern in the $\theta_z$--$\Omega_z$ space, where $\theta_z$ and $\Omega_z$ represent the vertical angle and vertical frequency, respectively.
+If stars oscillate vertically at frequencies constant with time, which depend only on their (primarily vertical) actions, a phase spiral observed in the $z$--$v_z$ space transforms into a stripe pattern in the $\theta_z$--$\Omega_z$ space, where $\theta_z$ and $\Omega_z$ represent the vertical angle and vertical frequency, respectively.
 If a perturbation occurs at $t=0$, the stripe pattern at a later time follows a simple linear relation: $\theta_z = \Omega_z t + \theta_0$.
 By fitting this linear model to the data, we can estimate the winding time of the phase spiral, which corresponds to the time elapsed since the perturbation occurred.
-This `unwinding' method was adopted in several previous studies \citep[e.g.][]{2023ApJ...955...74D, 2023MNRAS.521.5917F}.
-In our work, we applied a similar approach to both our $N$-body and test particle simulations.
+This unwinding method was adopted in several previous studies \citep[e.g.][]{2023ApJ...955...74D, 2023MNRAS.521.5917F}.
+In our work, we applied a similar approach to both our $N$-body and test-particle simulations.
 However, to ensure a robust fit, we first preprocessed the data, as described below.
+Here, we present the procedure using a noisy example from the $N$-body model to demonstrate the effectiveness of this processing, and also provide an idealised example from TP (static) model in Appendix~\ref{appendix:phase_spiral_fitting_tp}.

-The top left panel of Fig.~\ref{fig:fitting_example} shows an example of the particle distribution in $\sqrt{J_z} \cos \theta_z$--$\sqrt{J_z} \sin \theta_z$ space from the $N$-body simulation.
+The top left panel of Fig.~\ref{fig:fitting_example} shows an example of the particle distribution in $\sqrt{J_z} \cos \theta_z$--$\sqrt{J_z} \sin \theta_z$ space from the $N$-body simulation at $t=0.39$~Gyr.
 A one-arm phase spiral pattern can be identified in the distribution.
 In the middle top panel, we map the same distribution into the $\sqrt{J_z}$--$\theta_z$ space.
 We divided this space into $30 \times 90$ bins, where the upper and lower boundaries of $\sqrt{J_z}$ correspond to the 5th and 95th percentiles of the $\sqrt{J_z}$ distribution, respectively.
 The colour of each pixel indicates the number density $n(\theta_z, \sqrt{J_z})$ normalised by the mean density $n_0(\sqrt{J_z})$ at each $\sqrt{J_z}$.
 The diagonal ridge pattern that appears in this projection corresponds to the phase spiral.
 In addition to the ridge, we see a vertical band between $\theta_z \sim \pi$ and $\sim 3/2\pi$, which corresponds to the dipole asymmetry that extends across the entire region of the top left panel.
-While it is also an interesting feature and may reflect the self-gravitating nature of the disc, we leave it aside in this study.
+While it is also an interesting feature and might reflect the self-gravitating nature of the disc or the DM wake perturbation, we leave it aside here.